-In the case that "Wave 3" is not needed, over the next four to six weeks, conflicts in applications will be removed and provisional winners selected in the same way as in Wave 1, with one exception: with the EHCPLT determined, the state will only consider the non-priority broadband projects where BEAD outlay per location of fiber projects covering the same area exceeds the EHCPLT, or there is no eligible priority broadband project covering the same area (see Req.
+In the case that wave 3 is not needed, conflicts in applications will be removed and provisional winners selected in the same way as in wave 1, with one exception: with the EHCPLT determined, the state will only consider the non-priority broadband projects where BEAD outlay per location of fiber projects covering the same area exceeds the EHCPLT, or there is no eligible priority broadband project covering the same area (see Req.
 2.4.4, 2.4.9, and 2.4.10 for more details).
 In parallel, for locations that have received no applications, the state will reach out to providers and subgrantees to directly negotiate incentives to provide coverage (see Req.
 2.4.6 for more details).

-In case "Wave 3" is needed, the state will resolve conflicts and award provisional winners the same way as above, with the additional exception that only applications scoring above the threshold will be considered for award in this wave.
-The state will not conduct direct negotiations with providers and subgrantees until "Wave 3."
+In case wave 3 is needed, the state will resolve conflicts and award provisional winners the same way as above, with the additional exception that only applications scoring above the threshold will be considered for award in this wave.
+The state will not conduct direct negotiations with providers and subgrantees until wave 3.

-Potential outcomes at the end of "Wave 2" of Connect Illinois Round 4 could be:
+Potential outcomes at the end of wave 2 of Connect Illinois Round 4 could be:

-- 1. A "Wave 3" is not needed.
+- 1. A wave 3 is not needed.
 All applications processed and awards announced. - 2.
-A "Wave 3" is needed. - i.
+A wave 3 is needed.

+- i.
 For those applications that are selected as the provisional winner.
 No further action is needed for those applicants. - ii.
 For those applications that are not selected due to scoring below the threshold, the applications will be rolled over to the next wave automatically.

 Subgrantee process, Wave 3, optional.
-The state will publish the remaining project area units, the EHCPLT, and the minimal BEAD outlay of applications that are selected as provision winners in the previous two waves for two weeks.
-For the next two weeks, applicants will have an opportunity to (1) refine their existing applications to revise the BEAD outlay downward and/or provider match upward, and/or (2) refine their existing applications to remove any conflict with project areas of provisional awards and adjust BEAD outlay accordingly, and/or (3) submit new applications.
-In the next 8 to 10 weeks, the state will process all proposals, and then run the deconfliction process.
+The state will publish the remaining project area units, the EHCPLT, and the minimal BEAD outlay of applications that are selected as provision winners in the previous two waves.
+During this period, applicants will have an opportunity to (1) refine their existing applications to revise the BEAD outlay downward and/or provider match upward, and/or (2) refine their existing applications to remove any conflict with project areas of provisional awards and adjust BEAD outlay accordingly, and/or (3) submit new applications.
+Then, the state will process all proposals, and then run the deconfliction process.
 In parallel, the state will reach out to providers and subgrantees to directly negotiate coverage for areas that received no bids.